 You have to put in the hours and drive yourself – otherwise you’re not going to get anywhere.
 Stick resolutely to your own standards and never settle for anyone else’s standard of ‘good enough’ – focus on doing your best by your own measures.

 Mentorship is a practical way to recognise your strengths and weaknesses to build self-confidence.
 Without knowing your breaking point or weaknesses, you won’t be able to overcome them.
 Without knowing your strengths, you’ll never be able to play towards them.

 Talk less, listen more

 If you don’t know how to address something, ask for advice.
 There’s a difference between constantly asking for help and actually asking for advice and learning from it.
-I wish I was encouraged to listen and ask more questions when I was younger.
-I did a lot more talking than listening.
-Had I done it the other way around, I might have been calmer and more at ease with myself from very early on.
+When you listen and ask more questions when you enter the corporate world, you might find yourself calmer and more at ease with yourself from very early on.

 Learn from past mistakes

 Mistakes are natural because it’s the only way you learn.
 But you can turn a mistake into a valuable lessons and put them into practice.
 You will gain experience on how to best tackle problems, which in turn can help you innovate and succeed.